kubernetes-sigs/krew/docs/DEVELOPER_GUIDE.md

       to: "."
   # Version does not follow any conventions and is not functional.
   version: "v0.0.1"
-  shortDesciption: Short description of foo
+  shortDescription: Short description of foo
   description: |
       This plugin shows all environment
       variables that get injected when